ucsd-cse130-mhb/02-lambda/README.md

 2. `tests/02_minus.lc`
 3. `tests/03_fact.lc`

-... what about dev containers ....
+You can use GitHub Codespaces to work on this assignment by running VS Code from within your web browser

-You can edit these files and then run them locally on your machine:,
+You can also edit these files and then run them locally on your machine:,

 * by running `$ stack exec elsa path/to/file.lc` on a unix machine (with stack installed), OR
 * by locally installing `elsa` following [these instructions](https://github.com/ucsd-progsys/elsa#install)

 Finally, a fallback option is to run the assignment files through the [web interface](https://goto.ucsd.edu/elsa/index.html).